stefanmielke/ultra64-templates/Roguelike/README.md

 # Roguelike Template

 This template has:
-- Grid-based movement
 - Console-style graphics on a 48x31 screen (uses a tileset you can replace with actual 6x6 images)
+- TODO: Grid-based movement
-- Helper methods ported from [libtcod](https://github.com/libtcod/libtcod)
+- TODO: Helper methods ported from [libtcod](https://github.com/libtcod/libtcod)

 ## How to Build